carpentries-incubator/hermes_metadata_lesson/episodes/dublincore.md

 Take a look at the extended elements.
 You will find several date elements.

 Do you agree with the mapping in the solution to the last exercise?
 Why not?
 Which element would you choose?
+You can find descriptions of the elements in the [userguide](https://www.dublincore.org/resources/userguide/creating_metadata/).
+There you will also find the above mentioned qualifiers which are used within Dublin Core, e.g., created, issued, modified etc. for the date element.

 :::